 The road via Shimla is 650 kilometers whereas, via Manali, it is about 850 kilometers.
 Via both sides though, from Delhi, it is a journey of around 3 days.
 If you rushed and drove for long hours (14-15 hours a day), then you can also make it in 2 days as well.

 From Manali, you will first board a bus to Kaza and then catch the daily bus to Reckong Peo from there.
-The Manali road, however, is open only between late May to Mid October and is closed for the rest of the year after the snowfall at Rohtang and Kunzum passes close the road in winter.
+The Manali road, however, is open only between late May to Mid October and is closed for the rest of the year so this bus too is only available in these months.

 Also Read: How to Plan a Trip to Manali